 Post-op.
 In the room: the newly de-appendixed, his wife, his father.

-The Nephrologist: “What brings you here today?”
+The Nephrologist strolls in: “What brings you here today?”

-She’s confused, her and the clipboard aggressively not on speaking terms.
-“And they found a lesion on my kidney?”
+She’s confused, her and her clipboard with your medical notes aggressively not on speaking terms.

 “Oh, you need a urologist.”

-The Hospitalist (9 minutes later): “I’m Dr. John Elway, hospitalist.
+The Hospitalist (9 minutes later): “I’m Dr. John Fucking Elway, hospitalist.
 I’m the quarterback of the team because sports metaphors.
 I don’t do anything per se, but my smile?
 Huge.
 Demeanor?
 Eager beaver.

 “You’ll have painful urination tomorrow, but I’ll neglect to file paperwork for the lab test.
-It’s true you’ll have whizzed in a cup for nothing, but who needs dignity when there’s breath like mine?
+It’s true!
+You’ll have whizzed in a cup for nothing, but who needs dignity when there’s breath like mine?
 Can you guess?
 Cinnamon.
 And the mouth feel, mmmp.

 “My serious face.
 It’s only temporary, but notice the sparkling eye contact.
-You need anything, just ask for Donovan McNabb, got it?
+You need anything, just ask for Dr. Donovan McNabb, got it?
 This is me not winking as I turn to leave.”

 “Odds that lesion means tumor?
 100%.
 Chances you’ll lose your kidney?
 Positively.
 Isn’t this great?
 Statistics for lay people.